Square9Softworks/PdfImporterChrome/README.md

 If it's lit up, clicking the button will import the current URL's pdf into the targeted archive set in the options.
 Field data can be modified in code.

-Any errors currently output to the chrome developer console (press F12).
+Any errors currently output to the chrome developer console.
+You can access the console for this extension specifically by clicking the `Inspect views: 'background page (inactive)'` link in the chrome extensions menu entry for Square 9 PDF Importer.

 ### Special Thanks: